mushcatshiro/CS-basics/distributed systems/MIT 6.824 Distributed Systems/02 - GFS.md

 case 1. no primary on master

 1. find up to date replicas
-2. picks one to be primary and seconday, increments version number and returns these three information to client
+2. picks one to be primary and secondary, increments version number and returns these three information to client
 3. master gives a lease to primary
 4. client informs all primary and secondary information to append
 5. primary and secondaries will stage to temp area, wait for received ACK, then primary picks a suitable offset before actually write happens